-Based on extension community engagement, the Plan contains five key community objectives, which are addressed below in relation to this Planning Proposal
+Based on extension community engagement, the Plan contains five key community objectives, which are addressed below in relation to this Planning Proposal.

-We have infrastructure, transport and services that meet our expectations The Planning Proposal builds on existing services and infrastructure.
+1. We have infrastructure, transport and services that meet our expectations

+The Planning Proposal builds on existing services and infrastructure.
 Water and sewerage is available.
 Further environmental improvements will be enabled through activation of fragmented and underutilised land.
 This provides an opportunity to increase pedestrian movement in Byron Bay Town Centre.

-We cultivate and celebrate our diverse cultures, lifestyle and sense of community The Planning Proposal supports the economy through strengthening the role and function of Byron Bay Town Centre to support local business growth whilst improving the quality of tourism accommodation and reducing traffic generation in the centre.
+2. We cultivate and celebrate our diverse cultures, lifestyle and sense of community

+The Planning Proposal supports the economy through strengthening the role and function of Byron Bay Town Centre to support local business growth.

 The Planning Proposal will facilitate the approval of mixed use development in Byron and development standards that will enhance the viability of development that meets the day to day or local residents.

 This Planning Proposal will create further economic growth and respond to demand without major ecological or social concerns.

-We protect and enhance our natural environment The Planning Proposal assists the environment to be maintained and protected for future generations by restricting development to existing urban land with no major environmental significance.
-We manage growth and change responsibly Byron Bay Town Centre will continue to be a place of growth and diversity where local people can live and work and will be more resilient to outside pressure such as a down turn in tourism.
+3. We protect and enhance our natural environment

+The Planning Proposal assists the environment to be maintained and protected for future generations by restricting development to existing urban land with no major environmental significance.

+4. We manage growth and change responsibly

+Byron Bay Town Centre will continue to be a place of growth and diversity where local people can live and work and will be more resilient to outside pressure such as a down turn in tourism.
 The Planning Proposal implements the Place Principles of the Byron Bay Town Centre Masterplan.

-We have community led decision making which is open and inclusive To progress the Byron Bay Town Centre Masterplan after its adoption, Council established a Town Centre Leadership Group to: provide advice and direction on the delivery of the Masterplan actions; identify and actively facilitate, where appropriate, opportunities for partnerships and community collaboration; • provide oversight on the timely delivery of actions that are responsive to community needs, acknowledging that the actions of the Masterplan are flexible and adaptable.
-The use of land affected by this Planning Proposal is a result of continued engagement with the Town Centre Leadership Group, Community members and as with the wider community.
+5. We have community led decision making which is open and inclusive

+To progress the Byron Bay Town Centre Masterplan after its adoption, Council established a Town Centre Leadership Group to:

+- provide advice and direction on the delivery of the Masterplan actions; - identify and actively facilitate, where appropriate, opportunities for partnerships and community collaboration; - provide oversight on the timely delivery of actions that are responsive to community needs, acknowledging that the actions of the Masterplan are flexible and adaptable.

-Property owners in Byron Bay Town Centre, as well
+The use of land affected by this Planning Proposal is a result of continued engagement with the Town Centre Leadership Group, Community members and Property owners in Byron Bay Town Centre, as well as with the wider community.